mokkabonna/vue-vuelidate-jsonschema/README.md

 ## Supported json schema validation rules

-- type
+- type => schemaType, if array of types then schemaTypes
-- required
+- required => schemaRequired
-- minLength
+- minLength => schemaMinLength
-- maxLength
+- maxLength => schemaMaxLength
-- minItems
+- minItems => schemaMinItems
-- maxItems
+- maxItems => schemaMaxItems
-- minimum
+- minimum => schemaMinimum
-- maximum
+- maximum => schemaMaximum
-- pattern
+- pattern => schemaPattern
-- enum
+- enum => schemaOneOf
-- const
+- const => schemaEqual
-- items
+- items => schemaItems, if items is a schema of type object, the $each property is also used
-- uniqueItems
+- uniqueItems => schemaUnique

 The plan is to support all rules.
 PR's are welcome.
 When matching validation rules are present in vuelidate, those are used.
 For other validations this library have quite a few of its own.